 Honours Arts & Business

-Adeshola is an undergraduate student in the Honours Arts & Business program majoring in history and minoring in sociology.
+Adeshola is an undergraduate student in the Honours Arts & Business program majoring in sociology.
 She is part of the Rhetoricon Database Project this term.
 She enjoys reading, listening to music and watching sports.

 Aleksander Franiczek